-Williams SM et al. (2024) Pacific Conservation Biology 30, PC23020. doi:10.1071/PC23020 designing focused questions that will generate information that matches the needs of policy makers.
+Williams SM et al. (2022) Pacific Conservation Biology doi:10.1071/PC21073 researchers working in the region when designing focused questions that will generate information that matches the needs of policy makers.

-© 2024 The Author(s) (or their employer(s)).
+© 2022 The Author(s) (or their employer(s)).
 Published by CSIRO Publishing.
-This is an open access article distributed under the Creative Commons Attribution 4.0 International License (CC BY).
+This is an open access article distributed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND).